seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-1.md

 In this exercise, you are going to deploy an Azure container instance and review the functionalities of it.

-In this Exercise, you will have:
+In this exercise, you will have:

   + Task 1: Deploy a Docker image by using the Azure Container Instance
   + Task 2: Review the functionality of the Azure Container Instance.